 Senior Academic Advisor

-Located in 114 Spes Unica Hall, the Career Crossings Office (CCO) assists students with choosing a major, exploring career options, developing effective job and internship search strategies, discerning post-graduation service, and preparing for graduate/professional school studies.
+The Career Crossings Office (CCO) assists students with choosing a major, exploring career options, developing effective job and internship search strategies, discerning post-graduation service, and preparing for graduate/professional school studies.
 Services include career assessments, résumé and cover letter writing, networking, interviewing, and researching and applying to graduate/professional schools.
-Career counseling is available through individual, Skype, email, and telephone consultation.
+Career counseling is available through in-person appointments, Google Meet, email, and telephone consultation.
 Lifetime services are offered to all graduates.

 Additional resources include:

 The Saint Mary’s College campus library contains a collection of more than 240,000 volumes and provides access to more than 20,000 journal titles in print and electronic format.
 The rare-book collection, the 24-hour Trumper Computer Center, and the Huisking Instructional Technology Resource Center are located on the lower level of the library.
 The College Archives is a part of the library and is located in Madeleva Hall.